Shaikh-Aiman/USB-Physical-Security/Visual_Overview.md

-# Screenshots of the User Interface
+# Screenshots of the User Interface:
 - The .exe file is created using Pyinstaller, which is used to execute the code directly by running the Application.

     ![Image](https://github.com/user-attachments/assets/6619f506-15fd-4b17-aa58-03c2329fccff)